 Estimate: Not available

+56. Separately-Stated Finance Charges

+Statutory citation: 77-2701.35(3)(b)

+Enacted: 1967

+Description: Separately-stated finance, carrying, service, or interest charges in connection with credit

+extended under a deferred payment plan.

+Estimate: Not available

-74. Casual Sales
+57. Occasional Sales

 Statutory citation: 77-2701.24(2), 77-2704.48

 Enacted: 1967; amended to include household goods in 1974, and occasional online sales in 2009.

 Description: Garage sales and sales made by individuals on an online auction site of household goods and personal belongings.
 The sale cannot be held more than three days in a year and the sales must meet additional criteria contained in these sections.

 Estimate: Not available

-75. Lease-to-Purchase Agreements
+58. Lease-to-Purchase Agreements

 Statutory citation: 77-2704.08

 Enacted: 1967

 Description: Leased property sold to a lessee of the property under a rental agreement (lease-purchase agreement) where the rental payments are credited against the purchase price of the property to the extent

 tax was collected on the payments.